 - Select the Choose segment from list box at the top.

 - Then, select New Users.

 - Next, repeat steps 1-2 and then select Returning Users.

 You can even remove the All Users segment to view the data with only the new and returning user segments.

 New vs Returning Visitors in GA4

-In GA4, this report has changed a bit.
+In Google Analytics 4 (GA4), this report has changed a bit.
 Like the majority of GA4 reports, it has improved.
 But, since it is different, there is a learning curve.
 If we’re coming from the Universal Analytics version of Google Analytics, we need to better understand the new report before we can gain insight from it.

 In GA4, find the new vs returning visitor information under Retention.
 The Retention Overview screen has multiple charts that help to visualize new vs returning users.
 Google provides more information about each of the retention charts so you can become familiar with them and gain more insights.

 You can also create a table that resembles the data you would see in the Universal Analytics version of Google Analytics.